discord-modmail/modmail/CONTRIBUTING.md

 - The Maintainers will evaluate the feature request, possibly asking you more questions to understand its purpose and any relevant requirements.
 If the issue is closed, the team will convey their reasoning and suggest an alternative path forward.
 - If the feature request is accepted, it will be marked for implementation with `status: approved`, which can then be done either by a core team member or by anyone in the community who wants to contribute code.

 > **Note**: The team is unlikely to be able to accept every single feature request that is filed.
-Please understand if they need to say no.
+Please understand if they need to say no. However for most features requested, you can always write a plugin for your modmail bot.

 ## Project Setup